 Throughout implementation of the plan, New Mexico Arts leadership will assess and measure goals using data gathering, annual reporting, and stakeholder feedback.
-Our program-stakeholders include students and educators; artists local communities, governments, and private businesses.
+Our program-stakeholders include students and educators; artists of all disciplines; and visitors to and users of public buildings and spaces.
+Organizational stakeholders include nonprofit arts organizations, local communities, governments, and private businesses.
 The broadest group of stakeholders is the citizens of New Mexico Specific findings will be incorporated in annual work plans for each fiscal year.
 The planning process was facilitated by Sabrina Pratt of SVPratt Creative Strategies.